Jonathanfarrow/Thoughts/content/essays/Test.md

-# Title of the Essay
+title:# Title of the Essay

-#tag1 #tag2 #category
+tags:#tag1 #tag2 #category

-Content of your essay goes here...
+subtitle:Content of your essay goes here...